“Of all the paths you take in life, make sure a few of them are dirt.”- John Muir

 Bri Mar Trail on Rattlesnake Mountain

-Another moderate hiking option just a 10-minute drive from the Inn in Raymond, Maine, the Bri Mar Trail leads from the small parking area off Webbs Mills Road up the slope of Rattlesnake Mountain.
+Another easy to moderate hiking option near Poland, Maine is just a 10-minute drive to Raymond, Maine.
+The Bri Mar Trail leads from the small parking area off Webbs Mills Road up the slope of Rattlesnake Mountain.
 Follow the main path towards the summit, avoiding the short spurs that lead to the right, for an exquisite view of Sebago Lake and the Presidential Range.
 Round trip this trail is a short 3 miles, with modest elevation gain of 600 feet.

 Insider tip: There’s a great hole-in-the-wall sandwich shop at the intersection of Route 11 and Webbs Mills Road (also known at Route 85) called Webbs Mills Eats.
 They have some unique sandwiches there, a favorite being the Turkey Reuben.

 While the main draw to this state park is the pond itself for swimming, picnicking, and fishing, for the casual hiker, two miles of easy trekking along old logging trails makes for a delightful afternoon in the great outdoors.
 A canopy of white birch and maple trees plays host to a variety of songbirds, and the observant hiker may encounter white-tailed deer.

 Insider tip: The park extends to the other side of Empire Road across from the main entrance.
 The hiking trails are even more interesting with swamp views, a little stream that has cut a valley through the area and some nice terrain changes and scenery.

 Libby Hills Trails